Novelist David Fulmer said the fiction-writing class he has taught in Decatur for the past four years

 years when she saw a notice in the Georgia Bar Journal last winter announcing its annual fiction

-case she worked on as a law firm clerk while in law school at the University of Mississippi.
-Tolbert
+she worked on as a law firm clerk while in law school at the University of Mississippi.
+Tolbert said

-said she talked her boss into defending a young deaf man accused of attempting to murder his
+she talked her boss into defending a young deaf man accused of attempting to murder his girlfriend.

-girlfriend.
-The man had never learned sign language and his limited ability to communicate kept him
+The man had never learned sign language and his limited ability to communicate kept him in his

-in his "own little world in his head," she said.
-"I wondered how that affected his life and his view of
+"own little world in his head," she said.
+"I wondered how that affected his life and his view of the

-it into a new story," she said.
-She changed the setting from Oxford, Miss., to a fictional college
+into a new story," she said.
+She changed the setting from Oxford, Miss., to a fictional college town

 Writing the story inspired her to join the Atlanta Writers Club, where she heard about Fulmer's class.

-it.
 I saw the ad for the contest and that triggered it," she said.
-Tolbert said she wanted to write
+Tolbert said she wanted to write fiction

-fiction in her youth but was "surrounded by practical-minded people who did not see it as a viable
+in her youth but was "surrounded by practical-minded people who did not see it as a viable means

 "I did get lost in the world of lawyering," said Tolbert, who started law school at 30 after a